Harki: Post-war abandonment and reprisals

-After March 1962 the Algerian Muslim troops still serving as volunteers within the French Army, were offered the option of continuing to serve under contract in France or elsewhere.
-Those who opted to be discharged and remain in independent Algeria were only occasionally subject to reprisals.
-Some leaders of the new Algerian Republic were veterans of the French Army, which prior to independence had provided one of the few avenues for advancement open to the Muslim majority in colonial society.
-By 1961 there were about 400 Algerian Muslim officers in the French Army, although only one had achieved promotion to the rank of general.
+By 1961, there were about 400 Algerian Muslim officers in the French Army, although only one had achieved promotion to the rank of general.
 Originally the only official provision made for transferring serving Harkis to France had been for those who were willing to enlist in the regular French Army.
 Most Harkis were ineligible for this option because it applied only to single men within limited age categories.

-The French government, concerned mainly with disengagement from Algeria and the repatriation of the Pieds-Noirs, disregarded or downplayed news of the massacres of Harkis.
-Charles de Gaulle appears to have been indifferent to the plight of the Muslim loyalists according to Horne, who reported that the president remarked to one of their spokesmen "Eh bien ! vous souffrirez" ("Well then — you will suffer").
-On 19 March 1962 the responsible Minister of State Louis Joxe ordered attempts by French officers to transfer Harkis and their families to France to cease, followed by a statement that "the Auxiliary troops landing in the Metropolis in deviation from the general plan will be sent back to Algeria".
+The French government, concerned mainly with disengagement from Algeria and the repatriation of the pieds-noirs, disregarded or downplayed news of the massacres of Harkis.
+Charles de Gaulle appears to have been indifferent to the plight of the Muslim loyalists, according to Horne, who reported that the president remarked to one of their spokesmen "Eh bien ! vous souffrirez" ("Well then — you will suffer").
+He also ignored the 1961 Paris massacre of Algerians by the National Police.
+On 19 March 1962. the responsible Minister of State.
+Louis Joxe, ordered attempts by French officers to transfer Harkis and their families to France to cease, followed by a statement that "the Auxiliary troops landing in the Metropolis in deviation from the general plan will be sent back to Algeria".
+After March 1962, the Algerian Muslim troops who were still serving as volunteers in the French Army were offered the option to continue serving under contract in France or elsewhere.
+Those who opted to be discharged and remain in independent Algeria were only occasionally subject to reprisals.
+Some leaders of the new Algerian Republic were veterans of the French Army, which prior to independence had provided one of the few avenues for advancement open to the Muslim majority in colonial society.